Rev. Dr. Joshua Hollmann

-Dr. Hollmann is Chair of the Theology Department and Assistant Professor of Theology.
+Dr. Hollmann is Chair of the Theology Department and Associate Professor of Theology.
 He also serves as Director of the Stephens Initiative for Service Learning.
 He earned his PhD in Religious Studies at McGill University.
 His teaching and research interests are Christian-Muslim relations, comparative religion, philosophy and the western religions, philosophy of religion, and Christian thought and history.
 Dr. Hollmann has lectured and taught at universities and seminaries in India, Sudan, Canada, Turkey, Haiti and the Philippines.
 He has led student-learning-service trips to Nicaragua, the Philippines and Quebec.
 He also studied at Hangzhou University and the University of Cambridge.
 He is currently writing a second doctoral thesis on ‘Ritualizing Trust: Theological Explorations in Practice for Christian-Muslim Relations’ in the external PhD program at Radboud University in the Netherlands.
 He is author of The Religious Concordance: Nicholas of Cusa and Christian-Muslim Dialogue (Brill).
 He is co-editor of the forthcoming book Nicholas of Cusa and the Making of the Early Modern World (Brill, 2019), and presently writing Theology and Wes Anderson for the Theology and Pop Culture Series with Lexington Books and Fortress Academic.
 In addition, he has published articles and chapters in books and presented at numerous academic conferences.
 He is recipient of the Social Sciences and Humanities Research Council of Canada’s Doctoral Research Fellowship and other awards, notably, Concordia College New York’s Nehemiah Award for Service (2019).
 Rev. Dr. Hollmann was campus chaplain of Concordia College New York (2014-2017).
 He pastored a multicultural Lutheran congregation in Montreal, and now serves as pastor of Christ Lutheran Church in New York City (Woodside, Queens).
 He is also Vice President of the Atlantic District of the Lutheran Church – Missouri Synod for metro New York.

 PhD, McGill University; MDiv, Concordia Seminary, St. Louis; BA, Valparaiso University